rosehartman/frog-trap/trap_model_manduscript.md

 Table 1: Survival rates for each life stage in a given environmental state.
 Survivals of the life stages were assumed to be correlated in most instances, so a “good” year increased larval, juvenile, and adult survival.
 The “faliure” state is one in which a bad water year causes very few juveniles to recruit into the population.

-The environmental state may vary independently in a real two-patch system, but if the patches are closer together they may be more likely to encounter the same environmental state in a given year, which changes the value of poor information To see how this effected population growth rate, we varied the degree of spatial autocorrelation between patches from 0 to 1 and calculated the stochastic growth rate over 100000 years with a predation rate of 50% and varied proportion of juveniles dispersing to the high-predation patch from 0 to 1.

 ### Local Elasticity Analysis

 To test the effect of small perturbations in the vital rates of the stochastic model, we calculated the elasticity of the stochastic growth rate using numerical simulation (Caswell 2001).
 Briefly, we adapting the code from Caswell (2001), to generate a series of metapopulation projection matrices based on the randomly fluctuating environmental states described above.
 We used this to generate a series of population structure vectors (v) and growth rates (R) projected forward in time and a series of reproductive value vectors (w) projected backwards in time.
 The elasticity matrix is: